audiolabs/APSRR-2016/bergmann-raffel/report.md

     cd APSRR-2016/bergmann-raffel/
     pip install -r requirements.txt

+additional requirements are:

+	fluidsynth
+	ffmpeg

 ## Download Dataset and preprocess data

 Please apply for a 7Digital API key and set it like

+	export DIGITAL7_KEY=yourkey
-  export DIGITAL7_API_KEY=0000000000
+	export DIGITAL7_SECRET=yoursecret

+run the following commands to download the dataset

 	./gitProjects
 	./download.sh
-  ./get7DigitalPreviewRickroll.sh
+	python get7digital.py

 ## Process results

+the following commands will process the data and create the plots in the APSRR-2016/bergmann-raffel/output folder

+	python process_cqts.py
+	python plot_cqts.py

 ## Evaluation

-###Problems so far
+### Problems so far

-No version numbers for the rquired libraries

-code is for execution on large datasets, needs to be modified for different systems.